-We did not propose any adjustments or identify any issues or control deficiencies that were material to the financial statements or that would affect the overall adequacy of internal controls.
-We identified minor documentation issues that we discussed with management.
+We did not propose any adjustments or identify any issues or control deficiencies that were material to the financial statements or that would affect the adequacy of internal controls.
+We identified minor documentation issues and discussed with management.

 Recommendations

 Based on the audit results, we did not offer any recommendations.